catapam/from-the-shadow/README.md

 * Intuitive Interface: The game features an easy-to-navigate interface, with clear and accessible controls.
 Each button and control is intuitively placed to ensure a smooth gameplay experience without unnecessary complexity.

-* Responsive Design: The game's design is responsive and optimized for various devices and screen sizes, ensuring that players can enjoy the game on desktops, tablets, and mobile devices with equal functionality and aesthetic appeal.
+* Responsive Design: The game's design is responsive and optimized for various devices and screen sizes, ensuring that players can enjoy the game on desktops, tablets, and mobile devices, both portrait and landscape format with equal functionality and aesthetic appeal.

 * Engaging Visuals: Employing a dark, medieval theme with vivid animations and detailed character designs, the game offers a visually stimulating experience.
 The use of high-quality animations and consistent graphic themes immerses players in a fantastical world.